-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McGee is shown as a purple triangle. (analysis methodology)
+McGee is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-McGee was the primary sponsor of 1 bill that was enacted:
+McGee was the primary sponsor of 2 bills that were enacted:

 - S. 411 (93rd): An Act to amend title 39, United States Code, with respect to certain rates of postage, and for other purposes.